What is puberty?

 Around 12-14 years

-Your son will have a growth spurt and get taller.
-Some parts of his body – such as head, face and hands – might grow faster than his limbs and trunk.
+- Your son will have a growth spurt.
+He’ll get taller and his chest and shoulders will get broader.
+Some parts of his body – like his head, face and hands – might grow faster than his limbs and torso.
 This might leave him looking out of proportion for a while.
-The average total height increase for boys is 10-30 cm.
-Boys usually stop growing at around 18-20 years.
+On average boys grow 10-30 cm.
+They usually stop growing at around 18-20 years.

 Around 13-15 years

-- Your son will start producing testosterone, which stimulates the testes to produce sperm.
+- Your son will start producing more testosterone, which stimulates the testes to produce sperm.

 - Your son will start getting erections and ejaculating (releasing sperm).
 During this period, erections often happen for no reason at all.
+Just let your son know that this is normal and that people don’t usually notice.
 Ejaculation during sleep is often called a ‘wet dream’.

 Around 14-15 years